-A somewhat humorous answer to that question was provided by Marshal Józef Piłsudski, the celebrated Polish leader among those most largely credited with winning back Poland’s freedom:
+A somewhat humorous answer to that question was provided by Marshal Józef Piłsudski, the celebrated Polish leader amongst those largely credited with winning back Poland’s freedom:

 Ladies and gentlemen, in 1918 – just like in the legionary song – ‘out of the blue there was a Poland anew’.

 Although slightly facetious, the quote points to two important things.
 Firstly, that the 11th is an arbitrary date and as such is a bit ‘out of the blue’.
-Of course, it was an exceptionally important day to Poland’s independence, we’ll soon get into that, but you don’t reinstate a country in a single day.
+Of course, it was an exceptionally important day to Poland’s independence – we’ll soon get into that – but you don’t reinstate a country in a single day.
 It’s a process which takes plenty of time.
-And that’s the second thing the quote points to by mentioning the Polish Legions: a Polish force in World War I, led by Piłsudski.
-The pro-independence stance of the Legions (originally created by the Austro-Hungarians to strengthen their own ranks) prompted many a Pole to believe that a free Poland is attainable.
-The Legions fought for years before Poland reappeared on the 11th.
+And that’s the second thing the quote points to, by mentioning the Polish Legions: a Polish force in World War I, led by Piłsudski.

 Poland’s Road to Independence in 10 Paintings

-On 10th November 1918, Piłsudski comes to Warsaw, freed from Magdeburg by the Germans [he had been interned there after refusing to fight for Germany – ed.].
+On 10th November 1918, Piłsudski comes to Warsaw, freed from Magdeburg by the Germans [he had been interned there after refusing to fight for Germany].
 On the 11th, he takes control of the military.
 On the 14th, he receives full power.
 The discussion as to which date to recognise as the formal regaining of independence was a long one.

-Source: interview with Wiesław Wysocki, chairman of the Piłsudski Institute, published in the periodical Niepodległość, 2017
+From an interview with Wiesław Wysocki, chairman of the Piłsudski Institute, published in 'Niepodległość', 2017, trans.
+MK

 Let them leave